 Other Cleaning Tips

-- Wear protective clothing, including leather gloves and heavy soled shoes.
+Wear protective clothing, including work gloves and heavy soled shoes.

 Learn more about how to clean up after a home fire, including the supplies you’ll need, how to deal with contaminated food and water, and how to repair smoke and water damage.